What is Regression Testing? Explained with Test Cases, Tools, and Methods

 Step 3: Take Assistance of Manual Testing

 These are certain functions that a user interacts with daily, which are not the most complex.
 So, you don’t need automated workflows for every test.
-Instead, manual test cases are good enough to pull you through in this scenario.
+Instead, the cases in manual regression testing are good enough to pull you through in this scenario.

 Step 4: Test the Integrations